nasa/cumulus/docs/development/typescript-best-practices.md

 ## Code Testing and Coverage

+Unit testing leverages [ava](https://github.com/avajs/ava).
+To perform unit tests, run the `<REPO ROOT DIR>/node_modules/.bin/ava` command.
+This command is usually aliased to `test` in the `package.json` file `scripts` section.
+Once aliased, to run code coverage on an individual package during development, run `npm run test`.

 Code coverage is checked using [nyc](https://github.com/istanbuljs/nyc).
-The Bamboo build tests coverage.
-A summary can be viewed in the unit test build's output.

-The `npm test` command will output code coverage data for the entire Cumulus repository.
+Generally code coverage is checked using the command `<REPO ROOT DIR>/node_modules/.bin/nyc npm test`.
+The command is usually aliased to `test:coverage` in the `package.json` file `scripts` section.
+Once aliased, to run code coverage on an individual package during development, run `npm run test:coverage`.
+This will output the coverage in the terminal.
 To create an html report, run `nyc report --reporter html` and open the `index.html` file in the coverage folder.

-To run code coverage on an individual package during development, run `npm run test`.
-This will output the coverage in the terminal.

 ## Code Documentation